See [Mac95].

 Symmetry factor is the number of permutations of parts of

-For the partitions of the list above these symmetry factors are
+For the partitions of 4 these symmetry factors are

 def sym_factor(par):